Ernst Ludwig Kirchner: Davos, 1917-1938

 In 1925, Kirchner became close friends with fellow artist, Albert Müller and his family.
-Rot-Blau, a new art group based in Basel, was formed by Hermann Scherer, Albert Müller, Paul Camenisch and Hans Schiess, who all visited Kirchner and worked under his guidance.
+Rot-Blau, ('Red-Blue') a new art group based in Basel, was formed by Hermann Scherer, Albert Müller, Paul Camenisch and Hans Schiess, who all visited Kirchner and worked under his guidance.
 At the end of 1925, Kirchner returned to Germany and made his rounds to Frankfurt, Chemnitz, where his mother was living, and Berlin where he met with Karl Schmidt-Rottluff who wanted Kirchner to form a new artist's group, but Kirchner politely refused.
 He then returned to Frauenkirch and wrote to Dr. Hageman on 26 March 1926: "Now I'm sitting quietly at home again and I'm happy to be able to work undisturbed.
 I made a lot of sketches of life in Germany and it was very intriguing to see life there.
 I was also glad to see the old pictures of Rembrandt, Dürer, etc. again and to have the confirmation and encouragement they gave me.
 As for the moderns, I saw damned little that gripped me".
 In December 1926, Kirchner's close friend, Albert Müller, died of typhoid fever along with his wife, Anni Müller.
 In 1927, Kirchner organized a memorial exhibition for Albert Müller at the Kunsthalle Basel.
 There was a major exhibition of Kirchner's work at the schoolhouse in Davos with positive reviews.